tyjo/dystruct/README.md

 Dystruct takes several command line arguments:

 ```
-Dystruct Program Usage:
+Usage:   dystruct [options]

-  --help                        Print help message
+Options:
-  --input arg                   Genotype file path.
-An LOCI x INDIVIDUAL matrix
+	--input FILE                Genotype file path.
+An LOCI x INDIVIDUAL matrix of genotypes.
+The header
-                                of genotypes; the header is the sample time in
-                                generations.
-Samples must be ordered in
+                                is the sample time in generations.
+Samples must be ordered in increasing
-                                increasing generation time.
+                                generation time.
-  --output arg                  A file prefix for output files.
+	--output STR                A file prefix for output files.
-  --npops arg                   Number of populations.
+	--npops INT                 Number of populations.
-  --nloci arg                   Number of loci.
-This should match the number of
-                                loci in the input file.
+	--loci INT                  Number of loci.
+This should match the number of loci in the input file.
-  --pop_size arg                Specifies population size for all populations.
+	--pop-size INT              Effective population size for all populations.
-  --seed arg                    Random seed used to initialize variational
+	--seed INT                  Random seed used to initialize variational parameters
-                                parameters
-  --hold_out_fraction arg (=0)  Optional.
-Partitions nloci * hold_out_fraction
-                                loci into a hold out set.
-The hold out set
+	--hold-out-fraction DOUBLE  (=0) Optional.
+Partitions nloci * hold_out_fraction loci into a hold out
-                                contains at most one site per individual.
-  --hold_out_seed arg (=28149)  Optional.
-Random seed used to partition SNP
-                                data into hold out and training sets.
-Use the
-                                same seed across replicates to fix the hold out
                                 set.
+The hold out set contains at most one site per individual.
+	--hold-out-seed INT         (=28149) Optional.
+Random seed used to partition SNP data into hold out
+                                and training sets.
+Use the same seed across replicates to fix the hold
+                                out set.
-  --step_size_power arg (=-0.6) Optional.
-Adjusts step size for stochastic
+	--step-size-power DOUBLE    (=-0.6) Optional.
+Adjusts step size for stochastic variational inference.
-                                variational inference. step_size = (iteration -
-                                offset)^step_power after the first 10000
+                                step_size = (iteration - offset)^step_power after the first 10000
                                 iterations.
-The offset ensures the step size
+The offset ensures the step size does jump between iteration
-                                does jump between iteration 10000 and 10001.
+                                10000 and 10001.
 Must be in [-1,-0.5).
-  --labels arg                  Optional.
+	--labels FILE               Optional.
 Experimental.
-Population label file
-                                path.
-Population labels for supervised
+Population label file path for supervised analysis.
-                                analysis.
-Labels should be in {0,...,npops -
-                                1}.
-One label per line in the same order as the
+                                Labels should be in {0,...,npops - 1}.
+One label per line in the same order
-                                input matrix.
-Individuals without a population
+                                as the input matrix.
+Individuals without a population assignment should be
-                                assignment should be labeled by -1.
+                                labeled by -1.
 ```

-For convenience, a shell script that runs Dystruct on a test data set and sets the appropriate environment variables is provided.
-A common complication is that your Boost installation is not in your LD\_LIBRARY\_PATH.
-If you get an error, you will need to set the appropriate LD\_LIBRARY\_PATH in this file.
+For convenience, a shell script that runs Dystruct on a test data set and sets the appropriate environment variables is provided (run.sh).

 #### Input Files
 Dystruct takes as input a whitespace delimited file of genotypes.
 Each column is a vector of genotypes (0, 1, or 2) for a single sampled individual, where the header is the time (in generations) when the individual was sampled relative to the first sample.
 Sites are assumed to be biallelic, where a 0 denotes that an individual a homozygote with respect to one of the alleles, a 1 denotes that an individual is a heterozygote, and a 2 denotes that an individual is homozygous for the alternate allele.
 Missing sites should be labled by 9. **The columns and are assumed to be in ascending order of sample time.** Each row is a locus.
 Below is an example for 2 sampled loci from 3 individuals at time 0 and 1.